hsartoris/LocalityNN/Generator/README.md

 ------------------------------------------------------------------------------------
 Generator modules are classes extending `Template`.
 The only methods that need to be overridden are `_get_default_params`, a class method, and `_generate_structure`.
 Storing the resulting matrix is handled by `Template`.

-Please use type hints.
+Return types for both methods are hinted in `Template`; please hint appropriately.

 Once your module is ready, place it in `Generator/modules/` and modify `Generator/modules/__init__.py` to include a line importing your module class: